alexgb1/blog/content/blog/your-api-as-data.md

 Every Scala HTTP library has its own approach in building and defining endpoints, requests and responses which can become tedious in maintaining.

-Morever, there's no support to properly document the APIs, _this means that the documentation is manually defined which will eventually lead to integration errors_.
+Morever, there's no support to properly document the APIs, _this means that the documentation is manually defined which will eventually lead to integration errors due to becoming outdated or to simple mistakes_.

 However, the most important aspect is that there's _no compile-time guarantee_ that the requests are well-formed and that the client will correctly communicate with the server.